FAQ Relating to the Corona Virus

 Further information can be found on the pages of the KIT Medical Services: https://www.med.kit.edu/254.php

-Our new basic standards applicable in corona times include the compliance with infection protection (distance, small groups, washing hands, sneezing and coughing etiquette).
-The above guidelines do not in principle set an absolute limit to the maximum number of persons.
+Our basic standards applicable in times of corona include the compliance with infection protection (distance, washing hands, sneezing and coughing etiquette, no suspected infected persons).
+The above guideline does not in principle set an absolute limit to the maximum number of persons.
 However, risk assessments are necessary in any case.
 Depending on the number of persons and the activities, protective measures may therefore be necessary, which the management of the organizational units will take after having assessed the risk at the relevant workplace or after having discussed the individual situation.

-For scientific users, the DFNconf service of DFN-Verein offers video, audio, and web conferences (while capacities last).
+For scientific users, the DFNconf service provided by DFN offers video, audio, and web conferences (while capacities last).

 The Corona-Warn-App of the Federal Government is an important helper to trace and interrupt infection chains.
 Only if as many people as possible use the app can it unfold its effect.KIT’s risk assessment-based protection concept rests on the fact that the minimum distance is always and as far as possible maintained for preventing infections.
 There is no question, however, that the Corona App is especially helpful on the way to work and in many other situations.
 For this reason, it is possible and permissible at KIT to install the Corona Warning App on service mobile phones.
 The installation is voluntary in every respect.
 For reasons of IT security, please make sure that the latest available operating system or the current version of the app is installed on the service mobile phone when using the Corona App.